-The undergraduate program in marketing centers on a framework of marketing principles, research techniques, events planning and analysis and consumer behavior enriched through practical applications, a global perspective, faculty mentors and collaborative teams.
+The undergraduate program in marketing centers on a framework of marketing principles, research techniques, events planning and analysis, and consumer behavior, enriched through practical applications, a global perspective, faculty mentors, and collaborative teams.

 Whether you want to be a marketing director, product development specialist or developer of an innovative advertising campaign, a marketing degree from Florida Tech gives you a strong background in business and hands-on experience in current communication strategies.

-Marketing incorporates gathering, analyzing, managing, sharing and responding to information.
-It is applicable across disciplines and provides skill sets that have a wide application across numerous potential careers especially in positions where we are interested in “why people do what they do.”
-Whether you want to be a psychologist, researcher, strategic planner, pricing expert, researcher, sales manager or creative director, a marketing degree offers the tools you need for a career.
+Marketing incorporates gathering, analyzing, managing, sharing, and responding to information.
+It is applicable across disciplines and provides skillsets that have a wide application across numerous potential careers especially in positions where we are interested in “why people do what they do.”
+Whether you want to be a psychologist, researcher, strategic planner, pricing expert, researcher, sales manager, or creative director, a marketing degree offers the tools you need for a career.

-Students at Florida Tech are engaged in their marketing degree program with resume building experiences, insight into industries and disciplines for future careers, business networking opportunities and exposure to international business and management practices.
+Students at Florida Tech are engaged in their marketing degree program with résumé-building experiences, insight into industries and disciplines for future careers, business networking opportunities, and exposure to international business and management practices.

 Marketing internships at local businesses provide Florida Tech students many opportunities to test their skills in a real-world environment.
 By forging relationships with outside companies through marketing internships, students can take part in creating promotional campaigns for many well-known companies, including: